hajilok/0glabs/README.md

 - Using 0glabs Official Sdk To upload file
 - Swap ( Soon )

+Because the blockchain is dregs, this machine can only upload files once a day, but fortunately every day this machine will automatically upload 1 file to push tx.
+The Swap feature is still difficult and unstable so I just turned it off, but the machine framework is already on github.

+This machine is suitable for those who work on it but have difficulty uploading files to push tx

+This machine is still unstable

 # Support

 If got bug you can Send feadback on https://t.me/makmum